 What I am going to share with you today started many years ago.
-It was a time in my life marred by tragedy, severe depression and several near attempts at suicide.
-It took an immense amount of emotional exploration and healing as well as time, but it did lead me to my passion for travel and exploration that became the most meaningful thing in my life.
+It was a time in my life marred by tragedy, severe depression, and several near attempts at suicide.
+It took an immense amount of emotional exploration and healing as well as time, but it did lead me to my passion for travel and exploration which became the most meaningful thing in my life.
 The dark did eventually lead me to light.
 But that was only temporary.

 It was six years ago that I lost my son.
 My heart.
 My wholeness.
 I had been a single father for almost all of Hunter’s life until then.
 His mother went off the rails and left for Colorado with her dealer almost immediately after recovering from her pregnancy.
 It seemed that the year she had spent clean had simply been too much for her.
 She snapped back from the unusually long period of sobriety and clearly was not able to cope with the responsibility of parenthood.